 Killam Memorial Chair

 The Killam Memorial Chair is awarded to a distinguished scholar with an international reputation, an outstanding record in the scientific and/or engineering fields and a superior record of attracting and supervising graduate students and postdoctoral scholars.

-The Killam Emerging Leader Chair is awarded to a current University of Calgary faculty member who has, at an early career stage, made outstanding contributions to their field of research or scholarship.
+In 2021, the University of Calgary introduced the Killam Memorial Emerging Leader Chair, one of the most prestigious research chairs available at the University.
+This Chair is awarded to a current faculty member who has, at an early career stage, made outstanding contributions to their field of research or scholarship.